ssmi8/API_Connect/README.md

 The site was deployed to Heroku.
 The steps to deploy are as follows:

+#### Create new database

+- Log in to ElephantSQL.com to access your dashboard.
+Set up an account if not already.
+- Click “Create New Instance”
+- Set up your plan
+    - Give your plan a Name (this is commonly the name of the project)
+    - Select the Tiny Turtle (Free) plan
+    - You can leave the Tags field blank
+- Select “Select Region”
+- Select a data center near you
+- Then click “Review”
+- Check your details are correct and then click “Create instance”
+- Return to the ElephantSQL dashboard and click on the database instance name for this project
+- In the URL section, click the copy icon to copy the database URL

+#### Heroku

 - Navigate to heroku and create an account

 - Click the new button in the top right corner